skx/templer/README.md

 Templer allows itself to be extended via the addition of plugins, several of which are distributed as part of the core code.

-There are two types of plugins which are supported, although there is no reason why more families couldn't be added in the future:
+There are two types of plugins which are supported:

 * Plugins which are used for formatting.
     * Converting input files from Textile, Markdown, etc, into HTML.